stratopi-org/stratopi/README.md

 - Altitude goal is 100,000ft _(30,480m)_.

 Open sourced and community developed.
 StratoPi is 100% purely a hobby project with zero financial incentives.
 All parts purchased at retail prices.
-My experience is mostly as the founder of [Elastic Byte](https://elasticbyte.net) and a DevOps Engineer so this is definitely uncharted terrority for me personally.
+My experience is mostly as the founder of [Elastic Byte](https://elasticbyte.net) and a DevOps Engineer so this is definitely uncharted territory for me personally.

 ## Parts